Discover the role of the human form in Contemporary Art and uncover the full range of representational art from abstract to portraiture.

 Figurative Artist: Lynette Yiadom-Boakye

 **Lynette Yiadom-Boakye** is a London-based figurate artist who is best known for her large-scale oil paintings; her art centers on themes of timelessness and Blackness.
-Although Yiadom-Boakye is a figurative artist, she is distinctly not a portraitist; none of Yiadom-Boakye’s figures are modeled from real life, instead, they are born from her memory and imagination.
+Although Yiadom-Boakye is a figurative artist, **she is distinctly not a portraitist**; none of Yiadom-Boakye’s figures are modeled from real life, instead, they are born from her memory and imagination.

 Yiadom-Boakye paints figures individually as well as in pairs or groups, and she intentionally excludes many items and fashions that would tie her figures to a specific era.
 Yiadom-Boakye’s art is recognized for its **flat or abstract backgrounds, broad brushstrokes, and muted color palettes, as well as featuring Black society**.
 Yiadom-Boakye also emphasizes the importance of process for her completed pieces.

 Her exhibit _Fly in the League of the Night_ is currently on an international tour, having already been showcased at the Tate Britain.
 She was nominated for the Turner Prize in 2013.